 "You have to evaluate all your investments relative to everything else," Twight says.

 That "everything else" should include your employer-based retirement plan and income stability.

 If your job's secure, you might want to take more risk with your investments.
 If you could lose your job and income at any moment, a safer option like CDs might be sensible -- whether or not the Fed raises rates.

 The balancing act is to look at your portfolio "often enough, but not every day," Twight says.

 Uncertainty about interest rate hikes makes this periodic re-evaluation of your CDs and how they fit into your portfolio even more critical.

 "Look at it now, then be prepared to look at it again in six months," Twight advises.
 If you need help making investment decisions, consider finding a financial adviser in your area.

 Perhaps the biggest potential pitfall for CD savers is trying to predict interest rates and making investment decisions based on those predictions.

 Because the fact is that no one can predict the future -- not even when the Fed's market signals seem clear as the proverbial crystal.

-Cheryl Krueger, president of Growing Fortunes Financial Planners in Schaumburg, Illinois, explains:
+Cheryl Krueger, president of Growing Fortunes Financial Partners in Schaumburg, Illinois, explains: